QMH-TMY/Expenstat/README.rst

 Expenstat and Expen2pic
 =============================
-Command line interface for recording your expenditurn in a json file. and command line interface to visulize your expenditrue respectively.
+Command line interface for recording your expenditurn in a json file and to visulize your expenditrue respectively.

 Versions
 --------
-Ebooksfinder works with Python 2.7
+Expenstat and Expen2pic works with Python 2.7

 Usage for Expenstat
 --------------------